Skip to main content

 • Is there visible clustering in key values?

-Use the partition filter to consume from specific partitions (especially the largest and smallest) to compare key distributions.
+4. Filter by partition - use the partition filter to consume from specific partitions (especially the largest and smallest) to compare key distributions.

-You cannot rebalance existing data in partitions.
+Kafka can’t rebalance existing data in partitions.
 Focus on preventing future skew:

 Set up alerts for partition size differences and review the Risk Analysis dashboard regularly.
 Monitor consumer lag by partition to identify performance impacts.